Denis R. Hebert Identity Management Scholarship Program

 - Applicants must complete and submit a signed application, along with all supporting documentation, including an essay and two professional references, by the deadline.
 The completion of the application form does not create an obligation on the part of SIA to award a scholarship to the applicant.

 - Current officers, directors and key employees of SIA and the immediate families of SIA officers, directors and key employees are not eligible to receive scholarships under the program.

 - An essay answering the following questions:

-- Why did you choose to apply for the Denis R. Hebert Identity Management Scholarship, and how you would use the money earned?
+- Why did you choose to apply for the Denis R. Hebert Identity Management Scholarship and how would the scholarship funds be used?
 (500 words minimum)